zy26/SSMD/README.md

 An object of class is also invisibly returned.
 This is a list containing the following components:

-* `ProMat`    estimated proportion for each cell type
+* `Proportion`    estimated proportion for each identified cell type
-* `mk_gene`    gene modules used as markers for each predicted cell type
+* `marker_gene`    gene modules used as markers for each predicted cell type
-* `Escore_vector`    E-Score for each marker genes used in deconvolution
+* `Escore`    E-Score for each marker genes used in deconvolution

 ## Examples